How To Budget for Inflation

 5. Save on Gas

-With gas prices rising 38% in the 12-month period ending in February 2022, finding ways to reduce the miles you drive and increase fuel efficiency can be a big help to your budget.
+In a bit of inflation relief, gas prices have decreased 2% since February 2022.
+That's a huge difference from the 60% year-over-year increase in June 2022, according to the Bureau of Labor Statistics.
+But when you consider gas in Washington state averages $4.30 per gallon, finding ways to reduce the miles you drive and increase fuel efficiency can be a big help to your budget.
 Bonus: Reducing fuel use is also good for the environment.

 Here are a few tips Black has collected over her years helping people with budgeting and saving money: